realpaver/realpaver/paper/paper.md

 # Summary

 Constraint Programming (CP) is a paradigm for solving constraint satisfaction and optimization problems [@rossi2006].
 Although CP mainly addresses combinatorial problems, it can also handle continuous problems by approximating real numbers with intervals [@benhamou2006].
-This technology has been applied with success in many fields of engineering like automatic control [@jaulin2001], preliminary design [@yvars2021] and robotics [@merlet2004].

 RealPaver is a C++ library for CP over numeric or mixed discrete-continuous domains.
 With respect to the first version of the software developed twenty years ago [@granvilliers2006], this new library incorporates new types of variables and constraints, new algorithms, a clean object-oriented architecture, the management of parameters, Meson Build as build engine [@meson], an interface with third-party softwares and a C++ API.
 It achieves performances equivalent to the competing library Ibex [@chabert2009] for pure continuous problems.

-# CP over integer and numeric domains
+# Statement of need

-CP associates a rich modeling language with powerful search techniques.
-The main algorithm of RealPaver is a branch-and-prune's (B&P) that implements a complete search to find all the solutions of a given problem [@pvh1997; @chabert2009].
+CP associates a rich modeling language with powerful solving techniques.
+The main algorithm behind the RealPaver solver is a branch-and-prune (B&P) that implements a complete search to find all the solutions of a given problem [@pvh1997; @chabert2009].
 The branching component separates a problem into sub-problems easier to solve.
 The pruning or contracting component aims at reducing the region delimited by a sub-problem.
+RealPaver relies on the GAOL interval library [@GAOL] to ensure rigorous computations.

+This technology has been applied with success in many fields of engineering like automatic control [@jaulin2001], preliminary design [@yvars2021] and robotics [@merlet2004].

+This library can be used by anyone wanting to compute sets of solutions for numerical or mixed discrete-continuous CSPs.
+It can also be used to prove infeasibility or existence of solutions thanks to the B\&P algorithm and interval analysis [@moore2009].
+Since the library contains most of the state-of-the art algorithms relating to CP over intervals, it can also be used by researchers in this field to define new algorithms.

+# Overview

+The RealPaver libray provides a CSP solver relying on a modern C++ API.
+Problems can be defined through the object-oriented API or using a domain specific language.

 ## Modeling language